Chart Color Schemes

 Educational outcomes in Swan Hill fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 16.4%, significantly lower than Victoria's average of 33.4%.
-Bachelor degrees are the most common at 11.7%, followed by graduate diplomas (2.4%) and postgraduate qualifications (2.3%).
-Vocational credentials are prevalent, with 36.8% of residents aged 15+ holding them, including advanced diplomas (10.3%) and certificates (26.5%).
-Educational participation is high, with 27.5% of residents currently enrolled in formal education, comprising 10.7% in primary, 7.5% in secondary, and 2.4% in tertiary education.
+Bachelor degrees are the most common, at 11.7%, followed by graduate diplomas (2.4%) and postgraduate qualifications (2.3%).
+Trade and technical skills are prominent, with 36.8% of residents aged 15+ holding vocational credentials - advanced diplomas (10.3%) and certificates (26.5%).
+Educational participation is high, with 27.5% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education